Chess

 Chess Tempo: Great for daily tactics training.
 You can also train endgames, and play games against others, etc. Free, but you can upgrade to unlock more features.
 An alternative site, which is also free and very good, is chesspuzzle.net.

-The four sites listed above are my main training sites (I also use ordinary books offline), but there are numerous other sites that are heavily used by many people; I won’t bother listing many others, as there are too many, and I have not used most of them.
+There are numerous other sites that are heavily used by many people; I won’t bother listing many others, as there are too many, and I have not used most of them.
 If you are a beginner, try Chess’n Math, or ChessEdu, or Chess Fox.
+Other good sites for chess instruction are those of Dan Heisman and GM Alex Colovic, and there are a lot of good book reviews at the site of IM Jeremy Silman.
+Chess Cafe has an enormous amount of good content.

 News and Information Sites